cjerdonek/python-argparse/docs/developing.rst

 -------------

-The repository contains two types of tests: the original unit tests carried over from CPython's argparse and new argparse2-specific tests.
+The repository contains two types of tests: the original unit tests carried over from CPython's ``argparse`` and new ``argparse2``-specific tests.

-The original ``argparse`` tests are in a single file copied from the CPython repository and then slightly modified.
+The original ``argparse`` tests are in a single file copied from the CPython repository (and modified slightly to support importing ``argparse2`` instead of ``argparse``.
 New tests should not be added to this file.
 This simplifies keeping the upstream tests in synch with this project.

 Building documentation